ragu bolognese

 By: Rachel

-I love dishes that are so much more than the sum of their parts—recipes that are made up of accessible, humble ingredients and are simple enough for a beginner to make, yet taste amazing (like Ragù Bolognese!)
+I love dishes that are so much more than the sum of their parts.
+These are recipes that are made up of accessible, humble ingredients and are simple enough for a beginner to make, yet taste amazing.

-Ragù Bolognese is made from simple fare: carrot, celery, onion, ground beef, whole milk, wine, and tomato paste.
+You make Ragù Bolognese from simple fare: carrot, celery, onion, ground beef, whole milk, wine, and tomato paste.
 The secret ingredient is time.
-By simmering this sauce slowly over several hours, you will achieve a multidimensional, richly flavored ragù with layers of flavor.
-Do not be tempted to rush it—you want to gently braise the meat rather than boiling it into submission.
+When you simmer this sauce slowly over several hours, you will achieve a multidimensional, richly flavored ragù with layers of flavor.
+Do not be tempted to rush things.
+You want to gently braise the meat rather than boil it into submission.

-Last year, I found myself with a craving for Ragù Bolognese that simply wouldn’t quit, and found that I was out of ground beef.
+Last year, I found myself with a craving for ragù alla Bolognese that simply wouldn’t quit.
+Unfortunately, I also discovered that I was out of ground beef.
 In classic Rachel fashion, I decided to use the chuck roast I had on hand rather than drive five minutes to the grocery store.
 (I have definitely been known to make fresh pasta rather than venture out of my house on the weekend for a box of spaghetti.
 Yes, I know that the former takes more time than the latter.
-It’s an introvert thing).
+It’s an introvert thing.
+I can’t help it).

-By the time the sauce was finished, the chuck had fallen apart into beautiful, luscious shreds.
-The Ragù Bolognese was just begging to be tossed with ribbons of pappardelle and garnished with fresh parsley and showers of grated Parmigiano-Reggiano cheese.
+By the time the sauce has finished cooking, the chuck roast will have fallen into beautiful, luscious shreds.
+You can toss your finished sauce with ribbons of pappardelle and finished with fresh parsley and showers of grated Parmigiano-Reggiano cheese.

-If I’m making lasagna, I prefer the Bolognese version, layered with sheets of pasta, béchamel sauce, and freshly-grated parmesan cheese.
-It is somehow more subtle and satisfying than the Americanized version, which is made with tomato sauce, ricotta, and mozzarella.
+Not every pot of ragù is destined for a bowl of pasta, though.
+Sometimes, you will want to layer it between tender sheets of pasta and bake it to perfection.
+When I’m making lasagna, I often lean toward the Bolognese version, layered with sheets of pasta, béchamel sauce, and freshly-grated Parmesan cheese.
+It’s somehow more subtle and deeply satisfying than the style made with tomato sauce, ricotta, and mozzarella.

 Ragù Bolognese